 We found an affordable apartment hotel that was luxurious, suited our needs and we would highly recommend.
 It even had a washing machine!
 You can view that hotel and check prices here.
 If you are looking for more Dubai Hotels, try here.

-Find out more about SMCCU, their Cultural Tours, Meals and other events here
+Find out more about SMCCU, their Cultural Tours, Meals and other events at their website.

 We booked our Dubai desert camel safari through Get Your Guide, check pricing and availability here.
 Highly recommended for the ease of booking, a few clicks and we were done, ready to picked up from our hotel.
 They offer loads of other Dubai tours, including this cultural tour.